Peergos/Peergos/README.md

 8.0 Friend network
  - Anyone can send anyone else a "friend request".
 This amounts to "following" someone and is a one way protocol.
 This is stored in the core codes, but the core nodes cannot see who is sending the friend request.
  - The target user can respond to friend requests with their own friend request to make it bi-directional (the usual concept of a friend).
  - There is no way for the core nodes to deduce the friendship graph (who is friends with who).
-An observer able to monitor the entire network, and run a core node could probably deduce it, unless we route all messages using an onion protocol like Tor.
+The plan is to send follow requests over tor, so even an adversary monitoring the network in realtime couldn't deduce the friendship graph

 9.0 Sharing of a file (with another user, or publicly)
  - Once user A is being followed by user B, then A can share files with user B (B can revoke their following at any time)
- - based on cryptree system used by wuala
+ - based on [cryptree](http://boga.googlecode.com/svn/trunk/res/Docs/wuala-cryptree.pdf) system used by Wuala
- - publicly shared files would constitute a massively scalable web server
  - sharing of a text file with another user could constitute a secure email
- - will have an API for sharing a file with an conventional email address, this sends a conventional email to the target with a link to the file (can be used to encourage viral aspect to spread to friends)
+ - a public link can be generated to a file or a folder which can be shared with anyone through any medium

 Usage
 -----
+First install and run IPFS

-Run with the following to find out available options: java -jar PeergosServer.jar -help
+The run with the following to find out available options: java -jar PeergosServer.jar -help